Answers to Frequently Asked Questions about ILLiad

 The owning library determines the due date.
 Usually you are allowed 3-4 weeks, but for microfilm or a video, the loan period may be 1 week or less.
 Distance learners may often have an item for only 1-2 weeks because of the time it takes to mail the book to their house and get it back.
 You may request a renewal via your ILLiad account before the item is due.
 Contact the ILL office if assistance is needed.
 It is usually a couple days before you find out if the owning library granted your renewal request.

-All borrowed items should be returned to the circulation desk in Henderson Library.
+All borrowed items should be returned to your campus library’s checkout desk.
+Or may be mailed back upon request.(Please contact your ILL department for further details.)
 We are responsible for the material’s safe return to the owning library.
 Please return your borrowed items on time.
-Keeping material past its due date is inconsiderate to the owning library and their patrons and can jeopardize our ability to borrow materials from that library in the future.
+Keeping material past its due date can jeopardize our ability to borrow materials from that library in the future.

-How is my ILLiad account different from my Library account?
+How is my ILLiad account different from my GIL Library Account?

 At this time, there is no relation between your ILLiad account and your Library account.

-*Your Library account shows you all the books you have checked out of Henderson Library as well as GIL Express books both checked out and requested.
-From your Library account you can renew your Henderson Library and GIL Express books.
-(Faculty and Distance Learners request all books via their ILLiad accounts – but any books owned by Henderson Library are checked out to them on their Library accounts – that is confusing!)
+• Your GIL Library account shows you all the books you have checked out of Georgia Southern University Libraries as well as GIL Express books both checked out and requested.
+From your Library account you can renew your Georgia Southern Universtiy Libraries and GIL Express books.
+(Faculty and Distance Learners may request all books via their ILLiad accounts but any books owned by the University Libraries are checked out to them on their Library accounts.)

 Who do I contact if I have problems with or questions about ILLiad?